5 Things Great Managers Do To Connect With Employees

 Excellent leaders anticipate common office dynamics such as gossip, bullying, and petty disagreements and foster an environment in which team members feel comfortable communicating their thoughts and opinions.
 If a toxic environment does exist, don’t ignore it—as the manager, take the initiative to open up dialogue between concerned parties and make sure everyone is heard.
 Similarly, make information about company initiatives, growth plans, and projects freely available to your team.
 People stay invested when they are fully informed.

 Enrolling in an online MBA program can provide the career development you need for current and future business positions.
-Walden University’s MBA program offers specializations in Leadership, Project Management, Marketing, Accounting, Corporate Finance, Entrepreneurship and Small Business, Healthcare Management, and Human Resource Management.
+Walden University’s MBA program offers a self-designed and general program of study as well as specializations in Project Management, Healthcare Management, and Human Resource Management.
 Choose the specialization that matches your talents and career goals.

 Walden University is an accredited institution offering a Master of Business Administration degree program online.
 Expand your career options and earn your degree using a convenient, flexible learning platform that fits your busy life.